kubernetes-sigs/kubespray/docs/azure.md

 These will have to be generated first:
 - Create an Azure AD Application with:
-`azure ad app create --display-name kubernetes --identifier-uris http://kubernetes --homepage http://example.com --password CLIENT_SECRET` display name, identifier-uri, homepage and the password can be choosen Note the AppId in the output.
+`azure ad app create --display-name kubernetes --identifier-uris http://kubernetes --homepage http://example.com --password CLIENT_SECRET` display name, identifier-uri, homepage and the password can be chosen Note the AppId in the output.
 - Create Service principal for the application with:
 `azure ad sp create --id AppId`